 Any deed drafted for individuals transferring property in their capacity as a fiduciary, including property sold from an estate by an executor or administrator or from a trust by a trustee, is considered a Fiduciary Deed.
 This type of deed promises that the fiduciary has the authority to transfer the property in their capacity as fiduciary but does not make any promises that the title is free of defects.

 5. Joint and Survivorship Deed

-A Survivorship Deed is a deed conveying title to real estate into the names of two or more persons as joint tenants with rights of survivorship.
+A Survivorship Deed is a deed conveying title to real estate in the names of two or more persons as joint tenants with rights of survivorship.
 Survivorship provisions can be added to any of the previously mentioned deeds.

 6. Transfer on Death Designation Affidavit

-Before 2009 this was called a Transfer on Death Deed, but is now referred to as a Transfer on Death Designation Affidavit.
+Before 2009 this was called a Transfer on Death Deed but is now referred to as a Transfer on Death Designation Affidavit.
 Like the Survivorship provisions discussed above, this is another method that individuals use to transfer property upon death while avoiding some of the hassles of probate.